 5pm Fayette Fireman's Supper (Free Will Donation)

-6-8pm Christian Singer, Cherie Norquay on Main Street Stage
+6-8pm Live Music on Main Street Stage - Anji Kat

-9am-3pm Watermelon Days Fayette Car Club Show & Shine at Klock's Island Park.
-Fayette Lion's Club will have food available for purchase at the park.
+9am-3pm Watermelon Days Fayette Car Club Show & Shine at Klock's Island Park (Food booth by Fayette Lions Club)

 The History of Fayette Watermelon Days

 What started out as a simple idea has turned into 40 years of celebrating.
 This year's Fayette Watermelon Days grand marshal is no stranger to the local celebration.
 Vera (Stepp) Splinter and her extended family are the masterminds behind the original Watermelon Days that took place in 1972.

 Vera remembers her dad, Atrus "Attie", as an observer.
 One of his many observations 40 years ago brought him to the City Council and later brought the very first Watermelon Days to Fayette.